babywhale321/automatic-shutdown-ping-script.sh/README.md

 Stage 0

-Creates a log file under automatic-shutdown-ping-script.log in the directory that the main script is running
+Creates a log file under  internet-monitor.log in the directory that the main script is running

 Stage 1